 Fruandes is derived from the Spanish “Frutos de los Andes” and means “Fruits of the Andes.
 This is also what the company of the same name in Ibagué, Colombia, about 200 km west of the capital Bogotá, is all about.
 Fruandes is a socially committed company and aims to sell healthy and locally produced products in organic quality on international markets.
 By integrating smallholder cooperatives into functioning value chains, it aims to achieve the highest possible ecological and, above all, social impact.
 The Fruandes network spans five departments of Colombia and involves more than 650 farmer:ing families in the business model.

-Fruandes obtains its raw materials – fruit, and now also cocoa – from seven different smallholder cooperatives based in different regions in the Colombian Andes.
-The small farmers grow mangoes, physalis, pineapples, bananas, dragon fruit, cane sugar and cocoa according to strict organic quality standards, which are then gently processed in Fruandes’ production facility in Ibagué.
+Fruandes sources fruit from seven different cooperatives located in different regions of the Colombian Andes.
+The smallholders grow mangos, physalis, pineapples, bananas, dragon fruit/pitahaya, cane sugar, cacao and peanuts according to strict organic quality standards, which are then gently processed in the Fruandes production facility in Ibagué.

 Today, the company exports its organically certified dried fruit to various countries, including Canada, Italy, France, the Netherlands, Sweden, Switzerland, Japan and the United States.